 We were down at the sea the next day, and in the evening before Mess the CO came to my tent.
 I rose, feeling rather awkward.
 Major Boyd was looking serious.
 There was a moment of silence. then he said, ‘I’m sorry to tell you, Taylor, that your brother has been killed.’
 Brother? that would be Ken.
 I registered the words; but not, for a moment their meaning…5

-Presumably in shock, Bill asked how his brother had died.
-His CO provided the details, but to Bill the details
+Presumably, in shock, Bill asked how his brother had died.
+His CO provided the details, but to Bill:

 I just got the telegram about Ken, and I thought to write to you right away.
 I don’t think I can say anything as you know how I feel about it and can understand how you feel… Don’t worry..I am not going to get down about it; we have just got to face what nearly every other family has to do, and am absolutely certain that Ken would much rather we took it as cheerfully as possible, hard as it may seem.
 It is good to know that Don, although at home, is doing his part too.